Gaurav242003/AGmovie_backend/README.md

 # Project Title

 The title of our project is - Movie Voting Platform, which is named as "AGmovies".
 It is a website on which users can sign up to nominate at most 5 movies in a contest which runs for 24 hours everyday.
 Users can search for movies, watch trailer, see the movies nominated by them and also the leaderboard for current contest.
+We have used APIs provided by TMDB to gather details of the movies.
 After every 24 hours, a new contest begins with a new leaderboard.

 # Screenshots